PyromancerBoom/Orbital23/README.md

 - Consul Agent is for the purpose of Service Registry, Health Checks, Discovery, Load Balancing.
 It is hosted on `localhost:8500` for this project.
 The logic for exact functioning however has been coded manually.

+8. Registry Proxy Server: An RPC server which can perform health checks, on behalf of the gateway has been included in the project as well.
+This RPC server is a special server which has direct access to the Consul Service Registry.
+When servers ping the :/health or :/connect endpoint of the gateway, the gateway can proxy handling this request to this rpc service (if one or more of Registry Proxy servers are online).
+This frees up space and resources so that the gateway can handle other requests.
+This is an optional server that the admin may decide to boot up; if the gateway detects its offline, then it will perform health check and connection requests itself.

+Note: This service is kept optional because it may actually be a bottleneck if only a few servers are making requests to the :/health or :/connect endpoints.
+It is advised to boot this service up only when there are many servers connected to the system.

   <a href="#top">Back to top</a>

 ### IDL Management <a name="idlmanagement"></a>